demisto/content-docs/docs/partners/adopt.md

 Follow the steps below to adopt using the helper script:

-1. Change directory to where the `content` repository is located.
+1. Inside your terminal, change your working directory to the root of the Content repository.
 This is the location where you [cloned the forked `content` repository](https://xsoar.pan.dev/docs/tutorials/tut-setup-dev#step-3-clone-the-github-fork-locally).

-2. Look for the Pack you want to adopt in the `content/Packs/` directory.
+2. Look for the pack you want to adopt under the `Packs/` directory.
 You will use the folder name as the second argument to the `adopt_pack.bash` script.
+3. Run the following bash script.
+\```
+./Utils/adopt_pack.bash start <MyPackName>
+\```

 For example, if we wanted to start adopting the `HelloWorld` Pack, we would run the following command:

 ```bash